 All plants require ultraviolet light (UV) in order for photosynthesis to occur.
-A drawback to LED grow lights has been that they don’t produce the UV spectrum as readily as other styles, but that’s where UV spectrum LED grow lights come in.
+A drawback to LED grow lights have been that they don’t produce the UV spectrum as readily as other styles, but that’s where UV spectrum LED grow lights come in.

 Do standard grow lights emit UV?